GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.6.md

 Leaving GunBuild-1 aside, my thoughts drifted off to Misa-nee.

-On that day, right after the paramedics picked her up, she was transported to the General Tanegashima Hospital.
+On that day—right after the paramedics picked her up—she was transported to the General Tanegashima Hospital.
 As direct relative, Akiho has already been allowed to see her.
 And indeed—

 <div class="text-italic-quoted">“I'll visit...
 I'll visit as often as I can, as soon as possible...”</div>

 Whenever she had enough time on her hands, she would get on her scooter and head right to Minamitane.
 With the graduation ceremony being mere days ahead there weren't a lot of reasons to still visit school—so she stopped by almost each day.
 I myself, however...

-Even now, several days after our battle—I haven't found the courage to do so.
+Even now, several days after our battle...
+I haven't found the courage to do so.
 The way I've seen Misa-nee in that abandoned airport hangar—her mind barely conscious, her thoughts more lost in a delirium than connecting with the world around her.
 It was that exact same way that I kept her on my mind ever since.
 An image that I still wasn't able to let go off.

 Of course, I wanted to visit her.
 After all...
 Misa-nee still meant a lot to me, just like she did to Akiho.
-So just today—I finally made my decision.
+So just today I finally made my decision.
 Early this morning, right before visiting Frau, I picked up my scooter and set out for the hospital.
 In the dim light right before sunrise its bleak facade almost seemed hostile as I approached the entrance.

 Even though visiting hours already started, I was still worried about coming at this time of day.
 Except for the hospital staff I came across no one else as I walked through the building's endless corridors.
 To avoid bothersome questions I refrained from asking—so it took me a while to find Misa-nee's room.